tnedr/note_interpreter/aihuman_journal/journal.md

 # AI-Human Project Journal

+- Started MVP 2 implementation: designed and implemented the pilot LLM agent (class, schema, test, and example usage) as the first step.
+- Added a pilot micro-project (minimal LLM agent prototype) as a required first step in MVP 2 to validate structured LLM output before full integration.
 - Added a detailed MVP 2 implementation plan (LLM batch processing, no clarification loop) to implementation_plan.md, including goal, checklist, AI suggestions, and progress tracking.
 - Completed MVP 1 (core batch note interpreter): all tests pass, the pipeline works end-to-end, and documentation/examples are in place.
 - Verified that all main documentation files (system overview, technical spec, functional spec, implementation plan) are consistent and aligned with the latest requirements (metadata fields, output format, batch agent, etc.).